Probing the Morphology of Polarized Emission Induced by Fluctuation Dynamo using Minkowski Functionals: Data and methodology

-Each of the aforementioned simulations were run for several eddy-turnover times so as to capture the kinematic, intermediate and saturated phases of dynamo evolution.
-In particular, the saturated phase is captured over $15, 16$ and $20\,\ted$ in simulations with $\lf = L/2$, $L/5$, and $L/8$, respectively.
-To address the objectives of our study, we solely focus on a number of independent realisations in the saturated phase of the dynamo.
-The morphological analysis is performed by utilising multiple 3-D snapshots of the gas density ($\rho$) and the three components of the magnetic field ($B_{x}, B_{y}, B_{z}$) for computing 2-D $512\times512$\,pixel-maps of the total synchrotron ($I$), and the polarized synchrotron intensity ($\PI$) in the plane of the sky using the {\texttt{COSMIC}} package \citep{basu19b}.
-Physical unit conversion, the choice of the cosmic ray energy spectrum, and normalization for the synchrotron intensity are identical to that described in \citet{SBS21} and \citet{BS21}.
+Each of the aforementioned simulations was run for several eddy turnover times so as to capture the kinematic, intermediate, and saturated phases of dynamo evolution.
+The existence of an intermediate phase has been reported in earlier studies \citep[e.g.,][]{Scheko+04PRL,Cho+09,Beres12,SS24}.
+This phase is expected to commence when the magnetic energy density becomes comparable to the kinetic energy density on the smallest supercritical scales and end when the above energy densities become comparable on scales near the outer scale of turbulence \citep{SS21}.
+To address the objectives of our study, we solely focus on a number of independent realizations in the saturated phase of the dynamo.
+This phase is captured over $15, 16$, and $20\,\ted$ in simulations with $\lf = L/2$, $L/5$, and $L/8$, respectively.
+The morphological analysis is then performed by utilizing multiple 3D snapshots of the gas density ($\rho$) and the three components of the magnetic field ($B_{x}, B_{y}, B_{z}$) for computing 2D $512\times512$\,pixel maps of the total synchrotron ($I$), and the polarized synchrotron intensity ($\PI$) in the plane of the sky using the {\texttt{COSMIC}} package \citep{basu19b}.
+Physical unit conversion, the choice of the cosmic ray energy spectrum, and normalization for the synchrotron intensity are identical to those described in \citet{SBS21} and \citet{BS21}.
 We have chosen the $x$- and $y$-axes to be in the plane so that the magnetic field component in the plane of the sky $B_{\perp} = ({B_{x}^{2} + B_{y}^{2}})^{1/2}$ contributes to the total and polarized synchrotron emission, and the component parallel to the LOS, $B_\|=B_z$, contributes to Faraday rotation.
-In this work, we will focus on analysis of 2-D maps of fractional polarization ($\pf$) at a frequency $\nu$, defined as $p_{\rm f,\nu} = PI_\nu/I_\nu$, because it is largely independent of our fiducial choice of the normalization of $I$ and the assumed shape of the frequency spectrum.
-Furthermore, we use synthetic maps at three representative frequencies $\nu = 6, 1$ and $0.5\ghz$, where the effects of frequency-dependent Faraday depolarization are negligible, moderate and strong, respectively.
+In this work, we will focus on the analysis of 2D maps of fractional polarization ($\pf$) at a frequency $\nu$, defined as $p_{\rm f,\nu} = PI_\nu/I_\nu$, because it is largely independent of our fiducial choice of the normalization of $I$ and the assumed shape of the frequency spectrum.
+Furthermore, we use synthetic maps at three representative frequencies $\nu = 6, 1$, and $0.5\ghz$, where the effects of frequency-dependent Faraday depolarization are negligible, moderate, and strong, respectively.